core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 All CoAP requests that are sent via IP multicast MUST be Non-confirmable (NON), see {{Section 8.1 of RFC7252}}.
 The Message ID in an IP multicast CoAP message is used for optional message deduplication by both clients and servers, as detailed in {{Section 4.5 of RFC7252}}.
 A server MAY send one or more responses to a CoAP group request; these are always unicast messages.
 The unicast responses received by the CoAP client may carry a mixture of success (e.g., 2.05 (Content)) and failure (e.g., 4.04 (Not Found)) response codes, depending on the individual server processing results.

+When using CoAP group communication, an amplification attack becomes more effective than when sending a unicast request to a single server.
+That is, by spoofing the source IP address of a designated victim in the group request sent via IP multicast, the attack may result in multiple servers within the CoAP group sending responses to the victim.
+This is further discussed in {{ssec-amplification}}, together with mitigations that are possible to adopt.

 ### Response Suppression ###  {#sec-request-response-suppress}
 A server MAY suppress its response for various reasons given in {{Section 8.2 of RFC7252}}.
 This document adds the requirement that a server SHOULD suppress the response in case of error or in case there is nothing useful to respond, unless the application related to a particular resource requires such a response to be made for that resource.